literallycanvas/literallycanvas.github.com/api/LiterallyCanvas.rst

 .. js:function:: loadSnapshotJSON(snapshot)

+  :param snapshot: a JSON-encoded string

-  Load a JSON-encoded drawing.
+  Load a drawing.

 .. js:function:: getSnapshotJSON()

+  :returns: a JSON-encoded string

   Get the current drawing as JSON.
-Consider its output opaque and unstable except when used as an argument to :js:func:`loadSnapshotJSON`.
+Consider its output opaque except when used as an argument to :js:func:`loadSnapshotJSON`.
+You may assume that drawings saved with an older version of Literally Canvas will work with a newer one.

-  If you need the serialization format to be stable, file an issue on GitHub.
+  If you need the serialization format to be public, file an issue on GitHub and explain your use case.

 Exporting images
 ^^^^^^^^^^^^^^^^